Trade school with Fort Smith location abruptly closes

-Alana Boles, the division's program director for private career and out of state education, said she was surprised by the news.
-The college notified her Monday.
+Alana Boles, the division's program director for private career and out-of-state education, said she was surprised by the news.
+The college notified her Oct.
+11

 "They didn't really give me an explanation," Boles said.